 I am definitely not saying that you always have to have your meeting in a somewhat boring, white, square meeting room in a hotel, but when you plan the meeting you have to ask yourself if you will get a higher ROI on the meeting if you have it in the woods, sitting on tree trunks.

 Maybe creativity is not sparked by the purple walls of a meeting room, or sitting in swings instead of chairs – it is after all still a meeting room.
 Maybe it is a matter of giving your attendees a little free time to take a walk, play football, or meditate, if you want them to be more creative.
 Ideas are often born when we think of something completely different.

 And if you think of it, isn’t it better to have the budget meeting in a room with good facilities and comfortable chairs in order for us keep our focus at the numbers and don’t miss a 0 somewhere because the uncomfortable table is a canoe turned upside down?

 The meeting design is more important than the setting

 In the end, it is all about designing the meeting to meet the objectives.
-Creative thoughts are not automatically triggered by a ‘creative’ room if the meeting is uncoordinated, doesn’t have an agenda or moderator, and the attendees don’t get mental room enough to think.
-In this case the whimsical meeting room doesn’t change a thing.
+Creative thoughts are not automatically triggered by a ‘creative’ room if the meeting is uncoordinated, doesn’t have an agenda or moderator, and the attendees don’t get enough mental room to think.
+In this case, the whimsical meeting room doesn’t change a thing.

-Obviously, if the meeting room is designed with a purpose it can easily support the meeting’s objectives, but it still needs to be designed to match it.
+Obviously, if the meeting room is designed with a purpose, it can easily support the meeting’s objectives, but the room still needs to be designed to match it.
 An example could be a room designed with colored space like Edward de Bono’s idea of ”The 6 thinking hats” where each color represents a tool for discussion.
 This room might be a way to look at a problem from different angles, but you still need to guide the attendees in the process – the process doesn’t appear by itself just because the room is designed with this in mind.